gdimit01/gdimit01/README.md

 ---

 ### 👤 About Me:
-I am a Full Stack Developer
+I am a Junior Full Stack Developer
 <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30">
 from England.
 - :telescope: I’m working as a Junior Full Stack Developer and contributing to frontend and backend for building web applications.